What is the difference between complementary medicine / alternative healing methods and traditional or orthodox medicine?

 There will always be a need for orthodox medicine and practices.

 Slowly but surely society is also moving steadily towards embracing alternative or complementary ways of maintaining the overall health of body, mind and spirit.

 Alternative or complementary medicine is now more widely accepted and is being used throughout the world.
 Sometimes alternative or complementary medicine may prove effective when nothing else seems to work.

 Knowing is empowering.

-When you are knowledgeable and understand more about the cause and effect of illness and disease and you have had the opportunity to look at alternative or complementary healing methods you then have choice and can make an informed decision around any aspect of your own health and the health of those around you.
+When you are knowledgeable and understand more about the possible cause of illness and disease and you have had the opportunity to look at alternative or complementary healing methods, you then have choice and can make an informed decision around any aspect of your own health and the health of those around you.